qdouble/angular-webpack-starter/README.md

 ## Basic scripts

-Use `npm start` for dev server.
+Use `yarn start` for dev server.
 Default dev port is `3000`.

-Use `npm run start:hmr` to run dev server in HMR mode.
+Use `yarn run start:hmr` to run dev server in HMR mode.

-Use `npm run build` for production build.
+Use `yarn run build` for production build.

-Use `npm run server:prod` for production server and production watch.
+Use `yarn run server:prod` for production server and production watch.
 Default production port is `8088`.

 Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.

-To create AOT version, run `npm run compile`.
+To create AOT version, run `yarn run compile`.
 This will compile and build script.
-Then you can use `npm run prodserver` to see to serve files.
+Then you can use `yarn run prodserver` to see to serve files.
 Do not use build:aot directly unless you have already compiled.
-Use `npm run compile` instead, it compiles and builds:aot
+Use `yarn run compile` instead, it compiles and builds:aot

 The scripts are set to compile css next to scss because ngc compiler does not support Sass.
-To compile scss, use `npm run sass`, but many of the scripts will either build or watch scss files.
+To compile scss, use `yarn run sass`, but many of the scripts will either build or watch scss files.

 ### Store Log Monitor / Store Logger